mrcoles/mkdjangovirtualenv/README.md

 This will pull down the latest copy of the scripts from PYPI and place them in your path.
 You can then run the `mkdjangovirtualenv` script directly.

-Or for a better expierence, source the `mkdjangovirtualenv.sh` file just after your source `virtualenvwrapper.sh` in your startup scripts.
+For the best expierence, source the `mkdjangovirtualenv.sh` file just after your source `virtualenvwrapper.sh` in your startup scripts.
 For example, my `~/.bash_profile` has:

     # virtualenv
     export WORKON_HOME=$HOME/.virtualenvs